-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

-Although Utah's child protective statutes refer to a child's parent, guardian, or custodian in the context of dependency,25 relevant jurisdictional statutes appear to provide the Division with broad authority to provide services to minor victims of sex trafficking without requiring a finding of dependency.
-However, a specialized investigation is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.

-Pursuant to Utah Code Ann. § 80-2-301(2)(b)(ix)26 (Division responsibilities),
+Although Utah's child protective statutes refer to a child's parent, guardian, or custodian in the context of dependency,17 relevant jurisdictional statutes appear to provide the Division with broad authority to provide services to minor victims of sex trafficking without requiring a finding of dependency.
+However, a specialized response is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.
+Pursuant to Utah Code Ann. § 80-2-301(2)(b)(ix) (Division responsibilities),